-Coffeyville Facility - We own and operate a nitrogen fertilizer production facility in Coffeyville, Kansas that includes a gasifier complex having a capacity of 89 million standard cubic feet per day of hydrogen, a 1,300 ton per day capacity ammonia unit and a 3,000 ton per day capacity UAN unit.
+Coffeyville Facility - We own and operate a nitrogen fertilizer production facility in Coffeyville, Kansas that includes a gasifier complex having a capacity of 89 million standard cubic feet per day of hydrogen, a 1,300 ton per day capacity ammonia unit and a 3,100 ton per day capacity UAN unit.
 The Coffeyville Facility is the only nitrogen fertilizer plant in North America that utilizes a pet coke gasification process to produce nitrogen fertilizer.
-The Coffeyville Facility's largest raw material used in the production of ammonia is pet coke, which it purchases from CVR Energy and third parties.
-For the years ended December 31, 2021, 2020, and 2019, the Partnership purchased approximately \$23.0 million, \$18.4 million, and \$20.0 million, respectively, of pet coke, which equaled an average cost per ton of \$44.69, \$35.25, and \$37.47, respectively.
-For the years ended December 31, 2021, 2020, and 2019, we upgraded approximately 87%, 87%, and 90%, respectively, of our ammonia production into UAN, a product that generated greater profit per ton than ammonia for both 2021 and 2019 but, did not for 2020.
+The Coffeyville Facility's largest raw material cost used in the production of ammonia is pet coke, which it purchases from CVR Energy and third parties.
+For the years ended December 31, 2022, 2021, and 2020, the Partnership purchased approximately \$22.5 million, \$23.0 million, and \$18.4 million, respectively, of pet coke, which equaled an average cost per ton of \$52.88, \$44.69, and \$35.25, respectively.
+For the years ended December 31, 2022, 2021, and 2020, we upgraded approximately 94%, 87%, and 87%, respectively, of our ammonia production into UAN, a product that generated greater profit per ton than ammonia for both 2022 and 2021, but not for 2020.
 When the economics are favorable, we expect to continue upgrading substantially all of our ammonia production into UAN.

-East Dubuque Facility - We own and operate a nitrogen fertilizer production facility in East Dubuque, Illinois that includes a 1,075 ton per day capacity ammonia unit and a 1,100 ton per day capacity UAN unit.
-The East Dubuque Facility has the flexibility to vary its product mix enabling it to upgrade a portion of its ammonia production into varying amounts of UAN, nitric acid, and liquid and granulated urea, depending on market demand, pricing, and storage availability.
+East Dubuque Facility - We own and operate a nitrogen fertilizer production facility in East Dubuque, Illinois that includes a 1,075 ton per day capacity ammonia unit and a 950 ton per day capacity UAN unit.
+The East Dubuque Facility has the flexibility to vary its product mix, thereby enabling it to upgrade a portion of its ammonia production into varying amounts of UAN, nitric acid, and liquid and granulated urea, depending on market demand, pricing, and storage availability.
 The East Dubuque Facility's largest raw material cost used in the production of ammonia is natural gas, which it purchases from third parties.
-For the years ended December 31, 2021, 2020, and 2019, the East Dubuque Facility incurred approximately \$31.8 million, \$19.9 million, and \$19.7 million for feedstock natural gas used in production, respectively, which equaled an average cost of \$3.95, \$2.31, and \$2.88 per MMBtu, respectively.
+For the years ended December 31, 2022, 2021, and 2020, the East Dubuque Facility incurred approximately \$46.0 million, \$31.8 million, and \$19.9 million for feedstock natural gas used in production, respectively, which equaled an average cost of \$6.66, \$3.95, and \$2.31 per MMBtu, respectively.